CochinoChingon/static/_posts/2021-11-01-napodmo-challenge-day-1.md

 ---
 title: NaPodMo Challenge Day 1
 author_profile: true
-excerpt: "This episode I let y'all know what I'm up to this month, and what my podcasting journey has been like.
+excerpt: "This episode I let y'all know what I'm up to this month, and what my podcasting journey has been like"
-"
 date: 2021-11-01
 header:
   teaser: /assets/images/header-single-episode.png